 Limited testing of acid-heap leaching was done by Urangesellschaft.
-Ore was leached using a recirculating solution of 5 g/l sulfuric acid.
+Mineralized material was leached using a re-circulating solution of 5 g/l sulfuric acid.
 The column flow rate was favorable and almost 70% of the uranium was solubilized during the initial days.
 Following that, the flow rate and effluent's uranium content drastically decreased, and after 45 days of leaching, an overall solubilization of 79% was achieved (Urangesellschaft, 1978).